INFORMATION FOR TRAVELERS

 Information about items that are prohibited to be carried in checked baggage can be found more here:

 9.5.
 Checked baggage must not carry items that are perishable.
 Due to the risk of loss or damage, it is not advisable to carry items such as money, keys, medicines, medical documents, spectacles, fragile items, cameras, video cameras and other valuable electronic or technical devices and accessories, as well as jewellery, precious stones, precious metals, and checked baggage. instruments, securities, valuable works of art or their documents, business documents, passports or other identity documents.
-Failure to follow these recommendations and the carriage of broken or damaged items, electronics or personal belongings in your Checked Baggage may be considered negligence from your side in relation to the airline’s requirements.
+Failure to follow these recommendations and the carriage of broken or damaged items, electronics or personal belongings in your Checked Baggage may be considered negligence on your part in relation to the airline’s requirements.
 You should always inquire with the airline about the conditions of transporting the animals.

 9.6.
 What to do if your luggage is delayed or lost?